Climate Change Brought Extreme Weather, Heat In 2024: UN

-Geneva: Climate change sparked a trail of extreme weather and record heat in 2024, the United Nations said on Monday, urging the world to pull back from the "road to ruin".
+GENEVA, Dec 31 (NNN-AGENCIES) - Climate change sparked a trail of extreme weather and record heat in 2024, the United Nations said, urging the world to pull back from the“road to ruin”.

 The outgoing year is set to be the warmest ever recorded, the UN's weather and climate agency said, capping a decade of unprecedented heat.